codio/knowledge/source/instructors/setupcourses/export-course-data.rst

    .. image:: /img/pdf_export.png
       :alt: PDF Export

 Use this to obtain PDF versions of the guides content in your assignments.
-When selected, a dialog shows allowing you to select the assignments to obtain the PDF version
+When selected, a dialog shows allowing you to select the assignments to obtain the PDF version.

-- You can select a single PDF where all selected assignments are compiled into one PDF file or to receive a PDF for each selected assignment
+- You can select a single PDF where all selected assignments are compiled into one PDF file or to receive a PDF for each selected assignment.

+- You can also include :ref:`teacher only notes <teacher-only>` in the PDF export

 - The link will be active for 7 days and after this time the file will be removed.